-Building Bye-Laws are the restriction laid down by municipal, urban development authorities and other government department taking into account the requirement of building and simultaneously ensuring safety.
+Building Bye-Laws are the restriction laid down by municipal, urban development authorities, and other government departments taking into account the requirement of building and simultaneously ensuring safety.

-Bye laws are the restrictions which are for ensuring the proper building of a structure taking into the consederation the safety and avoid any further damage might cause to building.
+Bye-laws are the restrictions which are for ensuring the proper building of a structure taking into consideration the safety and avoiding any further damage that might cause to the building.

 You Might Also Like